shantur/jarvis-mcp/opencode-plugin/README.md

 1. **Event Monitoring**: The plugin hooks into various OpenCode events (tool execution, chat messages, etc.)

-2. **Voice Message Detection**: On each event, it polls the MCP Voice Interface `/api/status` endpoint to check for pending messages
+2. **Voice Message Detection**: On each event, it polls the Jarvis MCP `/api/status` endpoint to check for pending messages

 3. **Message Forwarding**: When pending messages are found, they are forwarded to the current OpenCode session via the internal API